Joint UNU-CCNY MA Program in the Study of the Americas

 About the Program

-The Joint UNU-CCNY Master of Arts (MA) Program in the Study of the Americas is an interdisciplinary graduate program offered by CCNY in collaboration with UNU–INWEH.
-The program adopts an interdisciplinary and intersectional lens to examine sustainability and urban resilience across the Americas, with an emphasis on policy-relevant and regionally grounded research.
+The Joint UNU-CCNY Master of Arts Program in the Study of the Americas is an interdisciplinary graduate program that examines sustainability and urban resilience across the Americas through interdisciplinary, policy-relevant, and regionally grounded research.
+Students earn an MA in the Study of the Americas from CCNY while also earning graduate credentials from UNU in Urban Sustainability Studies Across the Americas.

 Program Focus & Approach

-The joint MA program emphasizes interdisciplinary and intersectional approaches to sustainability, urban resilience, and policy-relevant research across the Americas.
+The program emphasizes interdisciplinary and intersectional approaches to sustainability, urban resilience, and policy-relevant research across the Americas.
 Faculty expertise spans areas including:

 - Human rights and migration